fioprotocol/fio-devhub/_docs/fio-protocol/accounts-permissions.md

 ---
-title: Accounts, public keys and permissions
+title: Accounts and permissions
-description: Accounts, public keys and permissions
+description: Accounts and permissions
 ---
-# Accounts, public keys and permissions
+# Accounts and permissions

 ## FIO Accounts
 FIO Chain inherits [EOSIO Accounts and Permission scheme](https://developers.eos.io/welcome/latest/protocol/accounts_and_permissions){:target="_blank"}.
 However, a number of modifications were made with the goal of making the interaction with the FIO Chain more seamless to the users.